 App events allow you to understand the makeup of users engaging with your app, measure the performance of your Facebook mobile app ads, and reach specific sets of your users with Facebook mobile app ads.
-This is done by sending an event from your app via Facebook's Android SDK.
+This is done by sending an event from your app via Facebook Android SDK.
 This event can be one of the 14 predefined events such as 'added to cart' in a commerce app or 'level achieved' in a game or other custom events.

 Demographic Makeup of Mobile App Users

 With just a few lines of code, you can get a demographic breakdown of your installed users including age, gender, language and country.
-You can also choose to send custom app events for any actions a user makes in your app (e.g. making payments, achieving a level in a game etc.) and, likewise, view demographic information for each group of users who performed these actions.
+You can also choose to send custom app events for any actions a user makes in your app (e.g. making payments, achieving a level in a game etc.) and, likewise, view demographic information for each group of users who have performed these actions.

 You can easily insert these events into your apps by using the following code.